Click for Weekly Score Sheets

 Handicap calculations explained

-1. The last 5 events establishes the handicap for the next event.
+2. After the first 5 events, a rolling last 5 events will be used to establish the handicap for the next event.

 • I.e. 5 x 2 rounds of skeet.

-2. The last 5 events will be added up.
+4. The previous 5 events will be added up.

 • E.g. 45+44+48+44+43= 224

-3. The difference between 224 and 245 divided by 5 will be the handicap for the next event.
-The result will be rounded up or down, .5 and above is rounded up, below .5 is rounded down.
+5. The difference between 224 and 245 divided by 5 will be the handicap for the next event.
+The handicap will be calculated to the 2nd decimal place

 • E.g. 245-224= 21, 21/5=4.2 Handicap = 4